faust64/highwaytohell/README.md

 ### refreshZones

-A first class of worker is in charge of generating zones. `refreshZones.js` connects to a couple of bull queue, and also opens a pair of publisher/subscriber to redis.
+A first class of worker is in charge of generating zones. `refreshZones` connects to a couple of bull queue, and also opens a pair of publisher/subscriber to redis.
 Workers from a pool receive refresh notifications (from our API gw or